jhnferraris/pym-playground/README.md

 :exclamation: **THIS IS ONLY USING A SANDBOX EXAMPLE.
 NOT FOR PRODUCTION USE**

-A personal playground of the example found in [PayMaya JS SDK](https://github.com/PayMaya/PayMaya-JS-SDK-v2).
+A personal playground of the [example](https://github.com/PayMaya/PayMaya-JS-SDK-v2/tree/master/example) found in [PayMaya JS SDK V2](https://github.com/PayMaya/PayMaya-JS-SDK-v2).

 Hosted in netlify for personal use.